SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 • Label your cables for future identification.
 You will forget and someone else may be doing the repair!

 An excellent buss bar can be fabricated from a 1/4" thick copper flat bar as shown here.
 The length of the bars was chosen to match the number of terminations, plus a spare position.
 The bars are mounted on thick UHMW insulating standoffs so they can't short to earth.
-The wood dividers separate positive from negative battery and the front is covered with acrylic for impact protection.
+The wood dividers separate (+) from (-) battery and the front is covered with acrylic for impact protection.
 All wood is clear coated to prevent rot.
-This panel is installed under the starboard settee with the battery installed just to the left side (aft) of the plywood.
-The battery was removed for this photo.
-It is a bit difficult to access this space due to the companionway steps, but better if it is propped up on its support stick.
-Things could be worse!
+This panel is installed under the starboard settee with the battery installed just to the left (aft) of the plywood.

 NOTE - All power fed to the distribution subpanel is filtered by several ferrite chokes to block possible RFI generated by the solar charge controller, outboard generator and other unknown noise generators.